Octopuses, which are organisms of the class Cephalopoda in the phylum Mollusca, are generally harmless and unlikely to be aggressive unless provoked.

 A medical toxicologist (certified by the American Board of Medical Toxicology or the American Board of Emergency Medicine), or a poison control center certified by the American Association of Poison Control Centers, should be contacted regarding this uncommon intoxication.

 The goal of pharmacotherapy is to reduce morbidity and prevent complications.
 Administration of nondepolarizing neuromuscular blocking antagonists may be beneficial.
-4-Aminopyridine (Neurelan) is utilized as an antagonist to nondepolarizing neuromuscular blocking agents (available in the US as an orphan drug for multiple sclerosis), has been shown to reverse tetrodotoxin toxicity in animal experiments.[11, 2] The dosing regimen for use in octopus envenomation is not yet established.
+4-Aminopyridine (Neurelan) is utilized as an antagonist to nondepolarizing neuromuscular blocking agents (available in the United States as an orphan drug for multiple sclerosis), has been shown to reverse tetrodotoxin toxicity in animal experiments.[2, 12] The dosing regimen for use in octopus envenomation is not yet established.